The Six Different Ways of Writing off Car Expenses

 Fleet Deductions for Small Business

 If operating a small business and have a car that is exclusively used for business, this can add to annual tax deductions being part of your operating expenditure.
-Cost of overhauling a business car does not qualify as a type of deduction, but you may deduct the repair cost.
-In such case, capitalization cost must include overhauling and be factored into cost of depreciation.
-It is important to maintain clear records of auto repairs, since the IRS frowns upon simple acts of making claims based upon estimated costs.
+The cost of overhauling a business car does not qualify as a type of deduction, but you may deduct the repair cost.
+In such a case, capitalization cost must include overhauling and be factored into the cost of depreciation.
+It is important to maintain clear records of auto repairs since the IRS frowns upon simple acts of making claims based upon estimated costs.

 Deduct Business Use

 A freelance professional or self-employed individual can legitimately deduct the cost of business use for even personal cars.
 This method is ideal for individuals who operate a sole proprietorship, as opposed to a legal business structure like a corporation.
 What matters most here is separating business from personal use.
 This can be performed through tracking mechanisms such as CarCheckup, a small gadget that plugs into the car for business trips.
 It then uploads mileage details along with related data to the computer once plugged in via USB.

 Business Expenses not-reimbursed

 Owners of personal cars who have utilized them for business-related matters can claim such expenses as a tax deduction.
 This applies if they are employees who have not been reimbursed by the employer.
 Such expenses might include costs of maintenance and fueling.
 Under normal circumstances, their cost is calculated per mile, which is updated on a regular basis by the IRS.
 The key, just as pertains to self-employed tax deductions, is keeping clear records and differentiating between personal and business use.

 Unless using the car exclusively for business objectives, one is not permitted to deduct the full cost associated with its purchase, repair, and maintenance.
 It is, however, advisable to make all deductions allowed.
 Ensure to attach all the necessary documents required to show support for your claims.